shadows911/baruf/content/p/trace.md

     Cedric Diggory was 17 in his sixth year, allowing him to enter the Triwizard Tournament.
-Wikia user Thanksherman proposes that Voldemort was similarly old for his age, allowing him to come of age and act without the Trace in his sixth year.
+Wikia user Thanksherman proposes that Voldemort was similarly old for his cohort, allowing him to come of age and act without the Trace in his sixth year.

     The problem with this theory is twofold: Not only does Dumbledore